Kos: Name

 A person from Kos is called a "Koan" (or "Coan") in English.
 The word is also an adjective, as in "Koan goods".

 Geography

-Kos is in the Aegean Sea.
-Its coastline is 112 km long and it extends from west to east.
+Kos is in the Aegean Sea, at the entrance to the Gulf of Gökova, across from Bodrum, Turkey.
+Its coastline is 112 km long, extending from west to east.

 The island has several promontories, some with names known in antiquity: Cape Skandari, anciently Scandarium or Skandarion in the northeast; Cape Lacter or Lakter in the south; and Cape Drecanum or Drekanon in the west.

 In addition to the main town and port, also called Kos, the main villages of Kos island are Kardamena, Kefalos, Tingaki, Antimachia, Mastihari, Marmari and Pyli.
 Smaller ones are Zia, Zipari, Platani, Lagoudi and Asfendiou.

 Climate

 Kos has a hot-summer Mediterranean climate.

 Municipality

 The present municipality of Kos was created in 2011 with the merger of three municipalities, which became municipal units: